Language selection

 1. Overview

-With certain exceptions, the Regulations prohibit any activity that disturbs, damages, destroys or removes any living marine organism or any part of its habitat or is likely to do so.
-Activities that may be allowed to occur in the MPA are listed under the ‘exceptions’ section of the Regulations and include:
+With certain exceptions, the regulations prohibit any activity that disturbs, damages, destroys or removes any living marine organism or any part of its habitat or is likely to do so.
+Activities that may be permitted to occur in the MPA are listed under the 'exceptions' section of the regulations and include:

-• Certain types of fishing, according to prescribed Regulations and zones;
+• Certain types of fishing, according to the prescribed regulations and zones (section 5);

 • Navigation; and